 6. Learn and sing a Valentine’s Day Round

 Any holiday or event is a good excuse to do something different.
-I wrote a round for Valentine’s Day that is designed to reinforce consonants that are frequently mispronounced or omitted as well as ones that frequently sound the same, even though they are distinctly different.
+I wrote a round for Valentine’s Day that has several intentions.
+It is designed to reinforce consonants that are frequently mispronounced or omitted as well as ones that frequently sound the same, even though they are distinctly different.
 Rounds, in general, are great for group sight-singing, and for teaching beginning singers how to hold their part.
 This round is a great tool for singers of all ages.